Programme | 5-6 may 2026

 • Volvo Group’s Productization Approach for VSWD

-Henrik Klevjung, Expert Platform Architect, Volvo Group
+Henrik Klevljung, Expert Platform Architect, Volvo Group

 14:30 Open-Source Based Platform to Demonstrate a New Way of Designing and Producing Cars